San Diego Skies: The 2025 Crash – What Really Happened?

 Among those confirmed deceased:

-• Daniel Williams, 39, best known as the drummer for the metalcore band The Devil Wears Prada from 2005 to 2016.
-His untimely death has been mourned by fans and fellow musicians on social media.
+• The unexpected death of Daniel Williams, 39, who best known as the drummer for the metalcore band "The Devil Wears Prada has left fans and musicians heartbroken, with many expressing their sorrow and tributes online.

 The identities of the other passengers have not been publicly disclosed, pending notification of their families.